hashimh4/hashimh4/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+<h3 align="center">Passionate Python programmer from the UK, focussed on impactful innovative solutions.</h3>

 - 🔍 I am currently open to new opportunities and **looking for work in the field of data analytics, data science and machine learning**.
 If you are looking for someone with my skills and experience, feel free to contact me.
 - 💡 My interests include **data analytics, computer vision and research**.
 Using machine learning and deep learning.